h1

 “A— sorry?
 An interview at a theater?”

-“Yeah, some guy found a videotape of an old PBS documentary or something, they were interviewing Jobs in the ‘90s, and now it’s going to released to theaters.
+“Yeah, some guy found a videotape of an old PBS documentary or something; they were interviewing Jobs in the ‘90s, and now it’s going to be released to theaters.
 Wanna go?”

 “To see a PBS interview with a dead guy?
 You want me to pay to see this?”